mattiasw/ExifReader/README.md

 Tips
 ----

--   Only load part of the image file since the Exif info segment has a max size.
-I suggest 128 kB.
-See the examples folder for a way to do this.
 -   After parsing the tags, consider deleting the MakerNote tag if you know you will load a lot of files and storing the tags.
 It can be really large for some manufacturers.
 See the examples folder to see how you can do that.

 Testing